goharbor/harbor-operator/docs/CRD/custom-resource-definition.md

   # ...
 Skipped fields

   # Configure existing pre-deployed or cloud database service.
-  database: # Optional
+  database:
+    spec: "PostgreSQL"
+    postgresql:
       # PostgreSQL user name to connect as.
       # Defaults to be the same as the operating system name of the user running the application.
       username: postsql # Required
       # Secret containing the password to be used if the server demands password authentication.
       passwordRef: psqlSecret # Optional
       # PostgreSQL hosts.
       # At least 1.
       hosts:
         # Name of host to connect to.
         # If a host name begins with a slash, it specifies Unix-domain communication rather than
         # TCP/IP communication; the value is the name of the directory in which the socket file is stored.
         - host: psql # Required
         # Port number to connect to at the server host,
         # or socket file name extension for Unix-domain connections.
         # Zero, specifies the default port number established when PostgreSQL was built.
           port: 5432 # Optional
       # PostgreSQL has native support for using SSL connections to encrypt client/server communications for increased security.
       # Supports values ["disable","allow","prefer","require","verify-ca","verify-full"].
       sslMode: prefer # Optional, default=prefer
       prefix: prefix # Optional

   # ...
 Skipped fields
 ```

-#### in-cluster database configuration(`inClusterDatabase`)
+#### in-cluster database configuration

 The *in-cluster database configuration* can be configured to let the Harbor operator automatically deploy an in-cluster PostgreSQL database service with HA supported as the dependent database of the deploying Harbor.